ABISHEK-NS1/FinanceTracker-React/README.md

-A simple react Finance tracker.
+A simple react investment calculator.
 Helped me dive deeper and understand props and to lift the states up.